-There are many options to consider here of course.
-However, the important thing is not to look at your life insurance or annuity in a tunnel.
-A comprehensive analysis of your insurance products is required.
+You could consider many options here of course.
+However, do not look at your life insurance or annuity in a tunnel.
+Prudence requires acomprehensive analysis of your insurance products..
 Therefore, you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.

 Working with a financial advisor teamed with an insurance expert and tax expert can help you pull all of this together.
 Furthermore, if you are in this situation, analyze your assets and financial situation to see if updates to your financial plan make sense.